majordomusio/ansible-aws-cluster/README.md

 3) Create a SSH key file in the [AWS EC2 console](https://console.aws.amazon.com/ec2/v2/home?#KeyPairs:sort=keyName), and place the public key file in e.g. `~/.ssh`.
 4) Prepare your `inventory file` by making a copy of e.g. `inventory/inventory_small.example`.
 5) Modify your inventory file to match your needs.
-6) Created a pre-built AMI.
-To speed in the provisioning of medium and large clusters, a pre-built AMI is used.
+6) Created a pre-built AMI to speed in the provisioning of the clusters.

 ### TL;DR - Let's Provision!

-**WARNING:** Running these plays will provision items in your AWS account, and you may incur billing charges.
+**WARNING:** Running the following plays will provision items in your AWS account, and you may incur billing charges.
 These plays are not suitable for the AWS free-tier.

 More details on each step can be found in later sections ... let's provision a cluster !

 #### Step 1 - Prepare the Inventory

-Make a copy of e.g. `inventory/inventory_small.example` and give it a unique name e.g. `inventory/inventory_eu_west`.
+Make a copy of e.g. `inventory/inventory_small.example` and give it a unique name: `inventory/inventory_eu_west`.

 At minimum, the following variables MUST be changed:

 ```yaml
 vars: